vuejs/docs/src/guide/component-provide-inject.md

 ## Working with reactivity

-In the example above, if we change the list of `todos`, this change won't be reflected in the injected `foo` property.
+In the example above, if we change the list of `todos`, this change won't be reflected in the injected `todoLength` property.
 This is because `provide/inject` bindings are _not_ reactive by default.
-We can change this behavior with passing a `ref` property or `reactive` object to `provide`.
-In our case, if we want to react to changes in ancestor component, we need to assign a Composition API `computed` property to our provided `foo`:
+We can change this behavior by passing a `ref` property or `reactive` object to `provide`.
+In our case, if we want to react to changes in the ancestor component, we need to assign a Composition API `computed` property to our provided `todoLength`:

 ```js
 app.component('todo-list', {